Alicia Fabbri: 2018–2019 season: Debut of Fabbri/Ayer

 Fabbri/Ayer were assigned to two Junior Grand Prix events in their first season together.
 They placed fourth at 2018 JGP Slovakia and seventh at 2018 JGP Slovenia.

 The team went on to place second at the 2019 Canadian Championships behind Marjorie Lajoie / Zachary Lagha.
 Together, they were named to the Canadian team for the 2019 World Junior Championships in Zagreb, Croatia.
 At a tune-up event, the 2019 Bavarian Open, Fabbri/Ayer again won silver behind Lajoie/Lagha.

 Fabbri/Ayer were thirteenth after the rhythm dance segment at the 2019 World Junior Championships but rallied with an eighth-place showing in the free dance to place ninth overall.
 Combined with Lajoie/Lagha's placement (first place), their rank qualified three ice dance spots for Canada at the 2020 World Junior Championships in Tallinn, Estonia.

-2019–2020 season
+2019–2020 season: Senior debut

 In July 2019, Fabbri/Ayer left coach Julien Lalonde to train with Marie-France Dubreuil, Patrice Lauzon, and Romain Haguenauer in Montreal.
 They made their senior international debut at the 2019 CS Warsaw Cup, where they placed sixth with personal bests in all segments.